 Oil as Needed

-You may not need to oil your scalp every day, even if this was common practice for you as a child.
-Learn to recognize your hair's particular needs, which may differ from season to season and can be very different from other people in your own family.
+So, how often should you oil your scalp?
+You may not need to do it every day, even if this was common practice for you as a child.
+The important thing is to recognize your hair's particular needs, which may differ from season to season and can be very different from others in your own family.
 Examine your scalp: Is it tight?
 Does it itch?
-Then maybe you could benefit from a light application of oil.
-If it feels smooth, it's not flaky, and it's clean, then skip the oil.
-You may need to oil your scalp once a week or once a month.
-In winter, you might require a weekly scalp oiling, and you might skip it altogether in the summer.
-The bottom line on scalp oiling: do what feels right for you, your scalp, and your hair.
+If so, you may benefit from a light application of oil.
+On the other hand, if your scalp smooth, clean, and isn't flaky, then you may be in the clear to skip the oil.
+Whereas during the winter season your scalp may require weekly oiling, you may find that you can skip it altogether during the summer.
+The bottom line on scalp oiling: Do what feels right for you, your scalp, and your hair.